Attend a dinner forum of the Family Business Center of Pioneer Valley

 We proudly bring back JOHN ENGELS, President of Leadership Coaching, Inc., a Rochester, New York-based leadership consulting and development company founded in 1996.
 His firm delivers advanced-level relationship knowledge to CEOs, presidents and their executive teams.
 The company has gained a national reputation for integrating leadership, scientific research and Family Systems Theory.
 Leadership Coaching's consulting team draws on decades of learning with accomplished scientists who study the leadership behavior of wolves, elephants and chimpanzees.
 John's lifelong interest in self-awareness and relationship management has helped thousands re-calibrate and re-invigorate their leadership.
 Family firm owners, executive team members, presidents, directors and high-potential leaders in health care, engineering, IT, accounting and other technical professions have used Engels' teachings and coaching to gain advanced-level mastery in relationship management skills.
 John has addressed audiences across the world on topics related to the science and practice of high-maturity leadership, including Cornell University, Enterprise Worldwide, Japan Family Center, Simon School of Business, Caritas Bangladesh, Taziki Psychiatric Hospital in Okinawa, The Federal Reserve Bank of San Francisco and industry associations representing architecture, engineering, food shipping, materials handling and direct marketing.
 John is leadership columnist for the Rochester Business Journal, has published in the Journal of Accountancy (July, 2007) and is a chapter author in Bringing Bowen Theory to Life, published in 2010.
 A Guide for Leaders, his privately-authored book of essays, won an Addy Award in 2001.
 John has traveled widely, taking part in developing world projects in Bangladesh, Haiti, Peru and South Africa.
 John's innovative approaches to leadership have been featured in The New York Times, ABC 20/20, Handelsblatt (Germany's largest business daily), his award-winning book of essays, A Guide for Leaders, and many other publications and broadcasts throughout the world.
 Engels and his wife, Alison Venuti, a medical education professional, have three adult children.
 They live in the Finger Lakes Region of Upstate New York.

-IMPORTANT AND USEFUL INFORMATION, PRESENTED BY TWO OF OUR STRATEGIC PARTNERS Kristine Houghton of Meyers Brothers Kalicka, P.C. and Michael Long of Axia Insurance (details to follow)
+IMPORTANT AND USEFUL INFORMATION, PRESENTED BY OUR STRATEGIC PARTNER Kristine Houghton of Meyers Brothers Kalicka, P.C.

 NOVEMBER 18, 2016 • FRIDAY, 8:00 AM-10:30 AM (our morning workshop/ roundtable series)